samlaubscher/Bristol-Blackbook/README.md

 - When posting a form with empty data, the form validation prompts the user that they must enter a value. - PASS

+### Responsiveness

+- All pages respond to different screen sizes effectively. - PASS

+- No content behaves weirdly when resized and correctly repositions. - PASS

+- No content overflows off the page at any size. - PASS

 </details>

 <details>